Student Responsibility and Privacy

 Thank you for lending your support to an educational experience that just may be the best experience of your student's college career!
 Education abroad is transformative.
 It allows students to learn about another country firsthand, while promoting personal, academic, and professional growth.
 Education abroad helps students distinguish themselves in a globalized, competitive economy.

-Each year, around 700 UNL students study abroad in around 50 different countries.
+Each year, over 900 UNL students earn credit abroad in around 50 different countries.
 Moving forward, we hope that even more UNL students will take advantage of the opportunity.
 The Education Abroad Office (EAO) offers a wide variety of options to address the diverse needs of students.
-We work with UNL departments to develop faculty-led programs, with foreign institutions to create reciprocal exchange opportunities, and with study abroad providers to expand our program offerings.
+We work with UNL departments to develop faculty-led programs, with foreign institutions to create reciprocal exchange opportunities, and with affiliated study abroad organizations to expand our program offerings.
 We want your student to choose a program that best fits him/her.

 We share your desire to make this experience a good investment of your family's time and money.
 If you have questions at any stage of this experience, we encourage you to communicate with your student so he/she is aware of your interest and concerns.
 We also encourage you to explore the resources on this page, as well as the entire Education Abroad website.
 If, after talking with your student and reading this site, you still have questions, please feel free to contact the Education Abroad Office at email@example.com or 402-472-5358.